| This

 nebulous models.
 One cannot taste, smell, see, hear, or

 touch the stuff without significant hazard.
+Nevertheless, a good grasp and working

 knowledge of the electrical fundamentals can be obtained